jobleeyoui/oceanex-slanger/README.md

 rbenv global 2.6.3
 ```

-Usually, install the Oceanex Slanger should be pretty easy with the following command.
-OceanEx Slanger is just a variation of the unmaintained Slanger.
-The execution kept the same way as before.
-Please check our release note to see what is new in additional to the unmaintained Slanger.
+Then install the OceanEx Slanger

 ```
 gem install oceanex-slanger